pluralsight/guides/draft/front-end-javascript/react-vs-angular-2/article.md

 # Development flow

 ### Angular 2
-Angular 2 feels more like a fully-fledged framework - it comes with many building blocks out of the box that cover most of the common scenarios in developing a web application.
+Angular 2 is closer to a fully-fledged framework - it comes with many building blocks out of the box that cover most of the common scenarios in developing a web application.
 There is also a clear separation of the roles of the different elements:

 - *Services* - Injectable elements that are used to consume data from an API or share   state between multiple components.
 - *Components* - Building blocks of the user interface that consume services.
 Can be nested inside each other through structural directive selectors.